 Through a durable power of attorney, an individual delegates authority to handle his or her financial matters to another person in the event of disability or incapacity.
 In the absence of a durable power of attorney, family members must institute a legal proceeding to have a probate court appoint a guardian.
-This guardianship process can be expensive, difficult, and is a public proceeding.
+This guardianship process can be expensive and difficult and is a public proceeding.

 2.)
 Advanced Medical Directives

 Advanced medical directives let others know what medical treatment you would want or allows someone to make medical decisions for you in the event you can't express your wishes.
-There are three types of advanced medical directives and each state allows only a certain type (or types):
+There are three types of advanced medical directives, and each state allows only certain types:

 b.)
-Living Will: works in conjunction with a health care power of attorney to authorize health care providers to take specific action in the event there is no reasonable hope for recovery.
+Living Will—works in conjunction with a health care power of attorney to authorize health care providers to take specific action in the event that there is no reasonable hope for recovery.

 c.)
-Do Not Resuscitate Order: a doctor's order that tells medical personnel not to perform CPR if you go into cardiac arrest.
-There are two types of DNRs – one is effective only while you are hospitalized and the other is used while you are outside the hospital.
+Do Not Resuscitate Order (DNR)—a doctor's order that tells medical personnel not to perform CPR if you go into cardiac arrest.
+There are two types of DNRs; one is effective only while you are hospitalized, and the other is used while you are outside the hospital.

 A will allows you to direct who will get your property upon death and under what circumstances.
-It also addresses the payment of estate administration expenses/taxes and names an executor to handle these matters.
+It also addresses the payment of estate administration expenses and taxes and names an executor to handle these matters.
 A very important element of a will is the designation of a guardian for minor children.

-Trusts come in two general forms – a testamentary trust is funded at death, while a living trust is funded during life.
-Not everyone needs a trust, but they can help you plan for the management of assets during life, if incapacitated, and upon death.
+Trusts come in two general forms; a testamentary trust is funded at death, while a living trust is funded during life.
+Not everyone needs a trust, but it can help you plan for the management of assets during life, if incapacitated, and upon death.
 Trusts can also help reduce potential federal or state estate taxes.
 One advantage of a living revocable trust is that the distribution of assets upon death is not subject to the jurisdiction and oversight of the probate court.